Malawi’s top minerals sector projects of 2016

 Block 6 Oil Exploration

-The block covering the lower Shire Valley area is owned by another expatriate firm, Pacific Oil Limited.
+The tenement covering the lower Shire Valley area is held by multinational oil search firm, Pacific Oil Limited.

 Unlike Rak Gas and Hamra Oil, Pacific Oil is yet to complete a full tensor gravity survey as the process to kick-start the survey was thwarted by the suspension order of oil exploration activities by government in October 2014.
 The company is, therefore, planning to mobilize to kick-start the survey following government’s lifting of the suspension order.